Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/mesh_structures.rst

 ----------

-These are a logical extension of Edge Loops in that they consist of the faces between two Edge Loops, as shown in loops (3 and 4) in Fig. Edge and Face Loops.
+These are a logical extension of Edge Loops in that they consist of the faces between two Edge Loops, as shown in loops (3 and 4) in Fig. :ref:`fig-mesh-topo-loop`.
 Note that for non-circular loops (4) the faces containing the poles are not included in a Face Loop.